rapid7/metasploit-framework/documentation/modules/payload/php/meterpreter/reverse_tcp.md

 * Meterpreter type

 ## Using `post` modules
-When using the Php Meterpreter, you have the feature of using Metasploit's `post` modules on that specific session.
+When using the PHP Meterpreter, you have the feature of using Metasploit's `post` modules on that specific session.
 By default, most `multi` post modules will work; however, you can also use OS specific modules depending on the OS of the compromised system.
-For example, if you have a Php Meterpreter session running on OS X, you can use `osx` post modules on that session.
+For example, if you have a PHP Meterpreter session running on OS X, you can use `osx` post modules on that session.

   __Don't forget to:__
   - Set the `LHOST` datastore option to the connect-back IP Address